RafalKLab/GildedRose/README.md

 * Category name must be at least 5 symbols
 * Item name must always end in *_item*
 * Item value at least 10, no greater than 100
-* Item value at least -10, no greater than 50
+* Item quality at least -10, no greater than 50